-The amendment to the SRIPL created a Special Edition of the Intellectual Property Gazette, issued by IMPI, where all relevant and valid patents for active ingredients are listed.
+The amendment to the SRIPL created a Special Edition of the Intellectual Property Gazette, issued by the IMPI, where all relevant and valid patents for active ingredients are listed.

 The trigger for protection is the inclusion of a relevant patent in the Special Gazette.
 The extended protection mentioned was achieved through litigation aimed at the inclusion of patents over formulation, dosing and use in the Special Gazette.

-At the same time, the amendment to RIS mandates all applicants for a marketing authorisation of a drug to submit full information on the status of patent protection relating to its product.
+At the same time, the amendment to the RIS mandates all applicants for a marketing authorisation of a drug to submit full information on the status of patent protection relating to its product.
 Applicants must demonstrate that they are either the owner or the licensee of the relevant patent, if any.
 For this, applicants must produce and sign a sworn oath that they do not infringe patent rights.
-Then, when receiving an application for a drug approval, COFEPRIS is obliged to make an internal consultation to IMPI in relation to the patents that may be directly relevant to that product.
+Then, when receiving an application for a drug approval, the COFEPRIS is obliged to make an internal consultation to the IMPI in relation to the patents that may be directly relevant to that product.

 Assuming that a patent infringement action has already been initiated, there are a couple of additional measures that can be taken in order to obtain extra protection against the counterfeit of protected pharmaceuticals and/or medical devices.
 One of these measures is the seizure of the infringing goods, both in actual commerce and in customs.
 Alternatively, the confiscation of packaging, stationery, advertisements and similar objects that might be used to infringe the protected rights, as well as the seizure of instruments used for the manufacture and commercialisation of those infringing products, is also possible, according to the Mexican IP Law.